eduardoscsouza/FaceMatch/README.md

 Our CNN models only take inputs of a specific size.
 So we need to resize the image to the correct size.
 This resizing needs to be done for every bacth of training, and when executing, so we decided to use the bilinear interpolation for its relative low computational cost.

 #### **Failed Preprocessing**
 We tested changes in the color domain and the canny edge detector to try to improve our results.
-They either made the results worse, of didn't improve significantly, so they were not used.
+They either made the results worse, or didn't improve significantly, so they were not used.
 Here are their results:

 |Set|Loss                 |Mean Absolute Error|Mean Bbox Iou     |
 |---|---------------------|-------------------|------------------|